Review – Wario Land: Shake It!

 Why don’t I actually read what the reviewers have to say?
 Because their score is all they have to say.
 It was a while ago when I first realized that all their words are only there to validate that number.
 I don’t think anyone cares if the reviewer has something to say about a game, it’s the final percentage that matters.

 Reviewers get their fair share of criticism though, and a lot of resounding complaints.
 Are they being objective?
-Are they getting paid by the publishers?
-Is the score fair?
-I have my own to throw in. → Read more, before it’s too late!
+Are they getting paid by the publishers? → If you die in the article, you die in real life.

 Review – Time Hollow